-- By Train: Train is the most popular way of reaching Anuradhapura from Colombo.
-Anuradhapura is connected with Colombo by a railway track and a few express trains ply between two cities on a daily basis.
-Travel by train is cheap and convenient and it saves time too.
+- Train: Train is the most popular way of reaching Anuradhapura from Colombo.
+Anuradhapura is connected with Colombo by a railway track and a few express trains ply between the two cities on a daily basis.
+Travelling by train is cheap and convenient and it saves time too.

-- By road: a Most foreign tourist who book package tours (Sri Lanka cultural tours), using road transport to travel to Anuradhapura.
-Because they are provided with car, van or a coach to travel during their trip.
+- By road: Most foreign tourist book package tours (Sri Lanka cultural tours), using road transport to travel to Anuradhapura.
+Because they are provided with a car, van or a coach to travel during their trip.
 However, using public buses to travel can be very inconvenient.
-Travel by public buses is cheap but it sucks your time.
+Travel by public bus is cheap but it sucks your time.

 Few other places to experience Sri Lankan culture and heritage in Anuradhapura

 Historical Ayurved hospital: The ruins of an ancient Ayurveda hospital were discovered within the archaeological site of Anuradhapura.
-The Ayurveda hospital believed to date back to 898 AD to 914 AD.
+The Ayurveda hospital is believed to date back from 898 AD to 914 AD.
 The hospital served the monks who lived in the Thuparama temple complex.

 The duration of the trip to the cultural city of Anuradhapura from the airport is 5 hours